 There is nothing more I ever wanted than to stay home with my kids.
 Check out my story why I became a stay home mom.
 I never thought it would become a reality.
 I would not change it for the world.
 But now with that said….

 I also saw another type of mother that was very comfortable dropping their child off.
 These are the mothers that understand they needed time to them self.
-These are the strong mothers that didn’t have anxiety.
+These are the strong mothers that don’t have anxiety.
 If they got off early or had the day off they would treat their selves to a manicure, go on a date, go to the gym or go to the beach for the day.
 They completely deserved it too.
 They were hard working mommies that of course loved their babies but knew they need to take care of their self as well.

 As I got older I would hear more of the horror stories about child care providers and the stupid crap they did to children.
 That’s when I totally understood these mothers that didn’t want to leave their children.
 As I stay at home with my children every day I realize that you need mommy time too.

 I completely have anxiety and cannot leave my six and three-year-old with anybody.
 It is so hard to admit that I’m that mother that can’t even leave my children a second.
 I never have time for myself and it is wearing on me.
-I don’t want to admit that I need that time for myself because then I feel like I’m a bad mom.
+I don’t want to admit that I need that time for myself because then I feel like I’m a bad mom (mom guilt).
 I don’t ask for help when I need it because I don’t want to disappoint anyone.

 My husband craves my time and begs for us to go on dates.
 I feel like anything we pick to do, our children can just come with us.
 I know it’s important to still have time to connect with my husband.
 I have so much anxiety I can’t even leave them with my family.
 This is why we usually do dates in.
 Check out here the things we do when the kids go to sleep.